'The Aotearoa New Zealand children’s book that inspired me'

 Melinda Szymanik

-finalist in the Picture Book Award for LUCY AND THE DARK, illustrated by Vasanti Unka (Penguin Random House NZ)
+Finalist in the Picture Book Award for LUCY AND THE DARK, illustrated by Vasanti Unka (Penguin Random House NZ)

-finalist in the Wright Family Foundation Te Kura Pounamu Award for HE TĀRŪ KAHIKA, illustrated by Isobel Joy Te Aho-White (Ngāti Kahungunu, Ngāi Tahu), translated by Pānia Papa (Ngāti Korokī Kahukura, Ngāti Mahuta) (Scholastic New Zealand)
+Finalist in the Wright Family Foundation Te Kura Pounamu Award for HE TĀRŪ KAHIKA, illustrated by Isobel Joy Te Aho-White (Ngāti Kahungunu, Ngāi Tahu), translated by Pānia Papa (Ngāti Korokī Kahukura, Ngāti Mahuta) (Scholastic New Zealand)

 Melinda Syzmanik